fofinho666/tug_of_war/README.md

 - `.formatter.exs` - The default settings of the build-in code formatter that we can run with `$ mix format`.
 - `mix.exs` - the file where we configure everything about the project like name, dependencies, and other things

-For now on we'll start our project with a shell session.
+For now, on we'll start our project with a shell session.
 To do it we'll tell iex to use our mix.exs like so:

 `$ iex -S mix`